-(a) discriminate against or deny full and equal access to a person because of the person's actual or perceived religion.

-- (b) discriminate against or deny full and equal access to a person because of such person's association with persons of a particular religion; - (c) discriminate against or deny full and equal access to a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons with a particular religion.
+- (a) discriminate against or deny full and equal access to a person on the basis of the person's actual or perceived religion. - (b) discriminate against or deny full and equal access to a person on the basis of such person's association with persons of a particular religion; - (c) discriminate against or deny full and equal access to a person on the basis of such person's membership in an organization identified with, or seeking to promote the interests of persons with a particular religion.